BowMonk/valoCV/README.md

 #### Comparison

 It is apparent that dataset 1 has high quality images while dataset 2 and 3 has low quality in-game images.
 One can decide to remove some of the images of dataset 1 and 2 due to its resolution.
-However, we approach this differently for both Yolo and GroundingDino with SEM as we will explain in the next sections.
+However, we approach this differently for both Yolo and GroundingDino with SAM as we will explain in the next sections.

 ## Yolo